-Truck Camper Magazine reviews a 2019 Alaskan 8.5FD hard-side pop-up truck camper for long or short bed trucks.
+Truck Camper Magazine reviews an Alaskan 8.5FD hard-side pop-up truck camper for long or short bed trucks.
 Can a design founded in the early 1950s still compete today?

 Click here to read Alaskan’s response to this review.

 There is some delicious irony in the fact that one of the most versatile RVs on the planet also happens to be one of the oldest designs on the road.

 Alaskan Campers are designed and manufactured much the way they were 65-plus years ago – back when Chevy 3100s and Ford F100s rolled the roads.
 And yet Alaskans offer a unique and compelling feature that no other truck camper on earth does; a 100-percent hard-side pop-up.